LED Lighting Solutions for Car Dealerships

 The showroom is one of the most critical areas in a dealership.
 It is the space assigned for vehicles to attract and lure customers, leading to sales.
 The type of lighting installed in a showroom has a crucial role to play in this space.
 The light should shine down on the car, revealing its shape, color, texture, and style.

-Buying a car is a sensory experience, and the pure sound of its doors opening and closing, the smell of its leather seats, or the glint of its paint can help seal the deal.
-Vehicles have highly polished and reflective exteriors and interior surfaces that are meant to exude luxury.
+Buying a car is a sensory experience.
+The pure sound of doors opening, the smell of its leather seats, or the glint of its paint can help seal the deal.
+Vehicles have polished exteriors and interior surfaces that exude luxury.
 Light is the best way to accentuate these aspects.

 While a good sparkle works best, the reflection of a light fixture on a luxury car's bonnet does more harm than good.
-Most of your buyers have certainly browsed the internet for the specs of a car and compared their prices, so a visit to your showroom should give them the best experience of the brand they are after – and of your dealership as well.
+Most of your buyers have browsed the internet for car specs and compared the prices.
+So a visit to your showroom should give them the best experience they are after – and of your dealership as well.

-High-quality lighting can help create that wow factor customers are after, which will reflect on the number of sales you make.
-Since vehicles are also expensive, high end, and highly-engineered products, ensure that your chosen luminaries measure up to the look and feel expected.
+High-quality lighting can help create that wow factor customers are after.
+Which will reflect on the number of sales you make.
+Since vehicles are expensive and high end ensure that your lights measure up to the look and feel.

-Light in a showroom should be comprised of both indirect and direct lighting and have the right color intensity, temperature, and color rendering index.
-The best practice is to use lighting fixtures that enhance color perception with a color rendering index of 90 or higher.
+Light in a showroom should comprise of both indirect and direct lighting.
+It should have the right color intensity, temperature, and color rendering index.
+The best practice is using light fixtures that enhance color perception.
+Use those with a color rendering index of 90 or higher.
 The light source should also lessen glare to achieve the perfect visual effect.

-The right amount of light will not only highlight the vehicles on sale but can help direct buyers to the newest models.
-High-quality lighting can also make the showroom more attractive, encouraging would-be buyers to linger and scrutinize the cars on sale for longer.
-Light sources that create the right ambiance can be used to motivate the buyers to buy.
+The right light not only highlights vehicles but directs buyers to the newest models.
+High-quality lighting makes the showroom attractive.
+It encourages would-be buyers to linger and scrutinize cars on sale.
+Light sources that create the right ambiance can motivate the buyers to buy.

-For a long time showrooms relied on high wattage metal halide lamps that need a lot of maintenance and have a very short life.
+For a long time showrooms relied on high wattage metal halide lamps.
+They need a lot of maintenance and have a very short life.
 They also do not mesh well with light control systems that can help in saving energy.
-LED lights, on the other hand, last longer and easily integrate with advanced light control systems.
+LED lights last longer and are easy to integrate with advanced light control systems.
 They are also very energy efficient.

-LED Low bay lighting is ideal for car dealerships, factory, and warehouse environments with low ceilings (12-20 ft from the floor).
-The fixtures are commonly mounted at a 9-meter height, and there are LED, fluorescent and HID low-bay light fixtures.
+LED Low bay lighting is ideal for car dealerships, factory, and warehouses.
+Environments with low ceilings 12-20 ft from the floor.
+The fixtures mount at a 9-meter height, where there's LED, fluorescent and HID low-bay light fixtures.

-Low-bay lights use diffusers to cut down on harsh light reflections that can be caused by lights affixed on low ceilings.
+Low-bay lights use diffusers to cut down harsh light reflections that's caused by lights on low ceilings.
 They create a pleasant, almost natural light even in tight spaces.
-LED low-bay retrofit lights are designed to directly replace older low-bay lamps easily and are affordable.
+LED low-bay retrofit lights are designed to directly replace older low-bay lamps, easy and affordable.

-Panels and LED Troffer perfectly replace fluorescent panels and are great for tight spaces.
-These light fixtures are ever-present in showrooms that need to showcase vehicles and products at their best.
-They also help create a professional environment and can be recessed into the ceiling or suspended.
+Panels and LED Troffer replace fluorescent panels and are great for tight spaces.
+The fixtures are ever-present in showrooms that need to showcase vehicles and products at their best.
+They also help create a professional environment and can recess into the ceiling.
 Panel light fixtures can also be surface mounted on a fitting kit where necessary.

-Magnetic Strip Retrofit Kits perfectly replace fluorescent panels and are great for tight spaces.
-These strips replace the fluorescent bulbs and ballasts inside your existing fixture and install easily within minutes.
+Magnetic Strip Retrofit Kits replace fluorescent panels and are great for tight spaces.
+These strips replace the fluorescent bulbs and ballasts inside your existing fixture.
+They are easy to install within minutes.
 These lights provide years of efficient trouble free lighting.

 Service Area Lighting: LED Low and High Bay Fixtures

-The ideal lighting fixtures for the service area should light up the space uniformly and brightly to assist the mechanics to manage their precision and visual tasks with ease.
+The ideal lighting fixtures for the service area should be uniform and bright.
+The mechanics can then manage their precision and visual tasks with ease.
 This lighting should also ensure the safety of workers.

-All luminaires in a garage environment should have an ingress protection index of 65 and above since they could be exposed to humidity, wetness, or dust.
-The lights should also be bright enough to achieve the required minimum 500 lux which is recommended for such settings.
+All luminaires in a garage environment should have an ingress protection index of 65 and above.
+Since they get exposed to humidity, wetness, and dust.
+The lights should be bright enough to achieve the recommended required minimum 500 lux.

-LED high-bay and low-bay lighting fixtures can be conveniently installed in all four sides of a service bay for ample illumination.
-LED lights with a higher CRI can be used in the engine bay area to provide good lighting for the service technicians as they work on vehicles’ engine compartments.
+LED high-bay and low-bay fixtures should be installed in all four sides of a service bay.
+LED lights with a higher CRI can be used in the engine bay area.
+This provides good lighting for the service technicians as they work on vehicles’ engine compartments.

-Vapor-proof light fixtures – also known as waterproof lights – are used in areas that are dusty or wet and require frequent hose downs.
-They are impermeable to water and dust and can be rinsed out with water without any damage.
-With an IP rating of 66 or 67, they can be mounted or suspended from high ceilings.
+Vapor-proof light fixtures – also known as waterproof lights – are in areas that are dusty or wet and need frequent hose downs.
+They are impermeable to water and dust and can rinse out with water without any damage.
+With an IP rating of 66 or 67, they mount or suspend from high ceilings.

 Vapor-proof LEDs are made of high-quality aluminum alloys and are corrosion resistant.
-They also have polycarbonate lenses that can withstand corrosive cleaning agents or high heat without getting damaged.
-These hard-wearing, powerful lights not only offer uniform illumination, they drastically lower power usage.
+They have polycarbonate lenses that withstand corrosive cleaning agents or high heat without damage.
+These hard-wearing, powerful lights not only offer uniform illumination, they lower power usage.